honoring behavioral Health innovation & advancement

 Presented annually, the HOPE Awards honor people and organizations who are making strides and influencing change to advance behavioral health right here in Stark County.
 In 2015, StarkMHAR introduced the HOPE Awards to recognize community members and outstanding work in prevention, intervention, treatment, recovery, innovation and reducing social stigma.

-Judge Mary A. Falvey & Judge Curt Werren, Canton Court of Common Pleas Community Champion
+Judge Mary A. Falvey & Judge Curt Werren, Canton Municipal Court Community Champion

 Shannon Ortiz Advocate of the Year

 Tae’Lor A. Windham Young Advocate of the Year

 Jason DeWalt, PPI Graphics Community Vision Award

 Katie Evans Recovery Scholarship Honoree

 Canton Police Department Community Champion

 Max Doll Young Advocate of the Year